jbassard/Getting-and-Cleaning-Data-Project/CodeBook.md

-This Code Book summarizes the resulting data presented in "tidy.txt".
+This Code Book summarizes the resulting data presented in "TidyDataSet.txt".

 #Source data